• Wiltshire

 Dry curing is the oldest type of curing method.
 Traditionally farmhouses would adopt their own distinct recipe, and hang the ham or bacon in the inglenook above the fireplace.

-Traditional dry curing is a time-consuming process but sadly most dry-cured ham in the UK is cured in a vacuum bag for literally a few days.
-However here at DukesHill each leg of pork is hand rubbed with sea salt for a period of three weeks, during which time the legs are turned every day.
-Then they are hung up and left to mature for at least four months during which time they develop the most outstanding flavour and texture; firm, meaty and slightly salty.
+Each leg of pork is hand rubbed with sea salt for a period of three weeks, during which time the legs are turned every day.
+Then they are hung up and left to mature for at least four months, creating the most outstanding flavour and texture; firm, meaty and slightly salty.

 The original and most famous of the ‘wet cures’ is the traditional Wiltshire cure dating back to the 1840s when the Harris family in Wiltshire developed what was considered to be a revolutionary cure by immersing the pork in brine, producing a tender meaty texture and mild flavour.